flipz357/smatchpp/README.md

 print(interpretable_mapping) # prints [[('aa_x_test', 'bb_y_test')]], where aa/bb indicates 1st/2nd graph
 ```

-Note that the alignment is a by-product of the matching and can be also retrieved in simpler ways (here we show the process from scratch).
+Note that the alignment is a by-product of the matching and can be also retrieved in simpler ways (here we showed the process from scratch).

 ### Example V: Read, standardize and write graph